- Heart Rate Variability: What You Need to Know

 However, while drinking enough water is critical, drinking more water than your body needs can be counter-productive.
 If you overdrink, you’ll pee more often and thus flush out more electrolytes.
 So don’t overdo it!

-Based on my WHOOP data, I’ve noticed that on days where I hydrate appropriately, my HRV increases by an average of 12 milliseconds.
+Based on my WHOOP data, I’ve noticed that on days when I hydrate appropriately, my HRV increases by an average of 12 milliseconds.

 3. Manage Your Alcohol Intake